-- Add this information yourself
+- You add this information yourself

-- Ask contacts to provide this information
+- You ask contacts to provide this information

 Add a Custom Property Yourself

 When uploading a list, any column after the "Email" column can be used to attach a custom property to a profile.
-For example, if you could have a "Gender" column that corresponds with a contact's gender.
+For example, you could have a "Gender" column that corresponds with a contact's gender.
 Additional points to keep in mind are: